 NBO and NBAS training was offered in Shanghai, China for the first time on March 6-8th.
 2017 by Lise Johnson and Kevin Nugent.
 This training was organized and presented by ROOT Medical and Research and Development and was conducted at the Pudong Health Care Hospital for Women and Children.

 Pediatricians, nurses and midwives - predominantly from Shanghai but from other parts of China also - attended the training at Pudong Health Care Hospital for Women and Children.
 At an organizational level, simultaneous translation and pre-training translation of all the materials into Chinese were a distinguishing mark of this training and created an optimal learning setting for NBO and NBAS training.
 While 18 trainees participated in the NBO session, five trainees took part in the NBAS session.
 The live sessions were a highlight of the program and demonstrated the strength-based family-centered approach on which the NBO is based.
-Follow-up conference calls will follow at one and three months to ensure trainees reach the required standard of practice.
+The first follow-up videoconference calls took place on April 13-14th and another will take place in July, 2017, to ensure trainees reach the required standard of practice.

 Brookes Publishing Co. has announced that Understanding Newborn Behavior and Early Relationships: The Newborn Behavioral Observations (NBO) System Handbook will be translated into Norwegian.
 The publisher, Gyldendal Akademisk, is based in Oslo and the book should be available in approximately 24 months.